Swan Lake: Later productions

-Throughout its performance history, it is the 1895 version of Swan Lake that has provided the foundation for almost all subsequent stagings.
-While nearly every balletmaster or choreographer who has revived the work has introduced alterations to the scenario, the traditional choreography for the dances has generally been preserved and is regarded as virtually inviolable.
-Over time, the rôle of Prince Siegfried has also assumed greater prominence, a development closely linked to the evolution of male ballet technique.
+Throughout the performance history of Swan Lake, the 1895 edition has served as the version on which most stagings have been based.
+Nearly every balletmaster or choreographer who has re-staged Swan Lake has made modifications to the ballet's scenario, while still maintaining much of the traditional choreography for the dances, which is regarded as virtually sacrosanct.
+Likewise, over time the rôle of Siegfried has become more prominent, due largely to the evolution of ballet technique.

-In 1922 the Finnish National Ballet became the first European company outside the Russian sphere to mount a full production of Swan Lake.
-Until its Helsinki première that year, the ballet had been performed only by Russian and Czech companies, with Western Europe having encountered the work solely through visiting Russian troupes.
+In 1922, Finnish National Ballet was the first European company that staged a complete production of the ballet.
+By the time Swan Lake premiered in Helsinki in 1922, it had only ever been performed by Russian and Czech ballet groups, and only visiting Russian ballet groups had brought it to Western Europe.

+Black Swan costume at a Paris Opera Ballet exhibition.

-In 1940 the San Francisco Ballet became the first American company to present a complete production of Swan Lake.
-The staging featured Lew Christensen as Prince Siegfried, Jacqueline Martin as Odette, and Janet Reed as Odile.
-Willam Christensen drew upon the Petipa–Ivanov version for his choreography, and enlisted the expertise of San Francisco’s community of Russian émigrés, among them Princess and Prince Vasili Alexandrovich of Russia, to ensure that the production reflected the traditions of Russian ballet and served as a vehicle for preserving Russian culture in the city.
+In 1940, the San Francisco Ballet became the first American company to stage a complete production of Swan Lake.
+The enormously successful production starred Lew Christensen as Prince Siegfried, Jacqueline Martin as Odette, and Janet Reed as Odile.
+Willam Christensen based his choreography on the Petipa–Ivanov production, turning to San Francisco's large population of Russian émigrés, headed by Princess and Prince Vasili Alexandrovich of Russia, to help him ensure that the production succeeded in its goal of preserving Russian culture in San Francisco.

-Several significant productions of Swan Lake have departed from both the 1877 original and the 1895 revival.
+Several notable productions have diverged from the original and its 1895 revival: